 - Routine Patient Care. - Attempt to control hemorrhage with direct pressure. - If direct pressure ineffective or impractical and hemorrhage not controlled, apply tourniquet or hemostatic agent as indicated. - Refer to Shock Protocol Adult 2.21A or Shock Protocol Pediatric 2.21P. - Minimize scene time. - Call for Paramedic intercept, if available.
-If not available, call for AEMT intercept. - See Trauma Triage and Transport Decision Protocol 8.17. - Apply tourniquet for wound amenable to tourniquet placement (e.g., extremity injury).
+If not available, call for AEMT intercept. - See Trauma Triage and Transport Decision Protocol 8.18. - Apply tourniquet for wound amenable to tourniquet placement (e.g., extremity injury).
 Use a commercially-produced, windlass, pneumatic, or ratcheting device, which has been demonstrated to occlude arterial flow and avoid narrow, elastic, or bungee-type devices.
 Utilize improvised tourniquets only if no commercial device is available.
-Place tourniquet 2 - 3" proximal to wound. - Tighten per manufacturer instructions until hemorrhage stops and/or distal pulses in affected extremity disappear. - Secure tourniquet per manufacturer instructions. - Note time of tourniquet application and communicate this to receiving providers. \circ - Dress wounds per standard wound care protocol. - Do not release a properly-applied tourniquet until the patient reaches definitive care. - If delayed or prolonged transport and tourniquet application time ≥ 5 hours contact Medical Direction. - Consider application of a second tourniquet just proximal to the first for failure to control bleeding. - Apply a topical hemostatic bandage, in combination with direct pressure, for wounds in anatomical areas where tourniquets cannot be applied and sustained direct pressure alone is ineffective or impractical.
+Place tourniquet 2 3" proximal to wound. - Tighten per manufacturer instructions until hemorrhage stops and distal pulses in affected extremity disappear. - Secure tourniquet per manufacturer instructions. - Note time of tourniquet application and communicate this to receiving providers. - O Dress wounds per standard wound care protocol.

+- o Do not release a properly-applied tourniquet until the patient reaches definitive care. - o If delayed or prolonged transport and tourniquet application time ≥ 5 hours contact Medical Direction. - Consider application of a second tourniquet just proximal to the first for failure to control bleeding. - Apply a topical hemostatic bandage, in combination with direct pressure, for wounds in anatomical areas where tourniquets cannot be applied and sustained direct pressure alone is ineffective or impractical.
 (Junctional/torso injury or proximal extremity location where tourniquet application is not practical.) - Only apply topical hemostatic agents in a gauze format that supports wound packing. - Only utilize topical hemostatic bandage which have been determined to be effective and safe in a standardized laboratory injury model.

-- Establish IV/IO access. - Administer 500 mL bolus 0.9% NaCl IV/IO.
+Administer 500 mL bolus 0.9% NaCl IV/IO.
 (Pediatrics: 20 mL/kg bolus 0.9% NaCl IV/IO.
 May repeat to a maximum of 60 mL/kg.)

+Prehospital External Hemorrhage Control Protocol

+Apply direct pressure dressing to injury

+Direct pressure effective (hemorrhage Direct pressure ineffective or controlled)

-Apply direct pressure/pressure dressing to injury Direct pressure ineffective or impractical Direct pressure effective (hemorrhage (hemorrhage not controlled) controlled) Wound not amenable to tourniquet Wound amenable to tourniquet placement (e.g. extremity injury) placement (e.g. junctional/torso injury)
+Direct pressure ineffective or impractical (hemorrhage not controlled)

+Wound amenable to tourniquet placement (e.g. extremity injury)

+Wound not amenable to tourniquet placement (e.g. torso injury)

+Apply a tourniquet or junctional tourniquet

+Apply a topical hemostatic agent with direct pressure

-E. M. Bulger et al. Prehospital Guideline for External Hemorrhage Control Prehospital Emergency Care April/June 2014 Volume 18 / Number 2
+E. M. Bulger et al. Prehospital Guideline for External Hemorrhage Control Prehospital Emergency Care April/June 2014 Volume 18 / Number 2.